CarlieHamilton/KidsWorld/carlieREADME.md

 As a stretch goal, we would have to implement a "Purchases" model

 - A user can see a list of their sold items (stretch goal)

+Goal completed.
+A user can see their sold items, who purchased them, and the person's contact email

 - A user can sort all the listings (by price, most recent, by category -- stretch goal)

 We have implemented being able to select a category, as a part of our main menu.
 Sorting by most recent is the default view.
 In the future we would implement being able to sort by price, and other ways of sorting.

+- A user can message another user (stretch goal)

+We envision this will be so that users can contact other users through the website to organise pickup or delivery.
+At the moment, users get access to the person's email address which is not ideal.

 - A workflow diagram of the user journey/s.
 - Wireframes